aindustriosa/RustyBugA/docs/1-Introduction/4-RustyBugA_firmware.md

 ## Control tasks during the running state
 During the running state, we would like to perform a number of tasks in a constrain period of time.
 Here are some of them:

+### Battery level check
+During this task, the battery voltage is measured.
+In order to protect the battery, the robot should stop doing power hungry tasks (mostly power the motors and sensors) when the battery is under a threshold.

+### User input/output check
+During this task, the robot must check if the user has pressed a button or written something in the CLI.

+During this task, the robot can update outputs like LEDs states or music.

 ### Line sensing
 The objective of this task is to give a measurement of how close to the center of the line is the robot.
 In this task, the robot has to:
 - Read line sensor's measurements (with different light conditions).